 - Google Drive

-The next section of Asana vs. Todoist is the platforms both support.
-Both applications are available on Windows PC, macOS, iOS, and Android.
 They can also be accessed via most major browsers (Chrome, Safari, Microsoft Edge, and Firefox).
-However, in addition to those platforms, Todoist is available on Linux and supported smartwatches.
+However, in addition to those platforms, Todoist is available on Linux and supports smartwatches.

 Both come with a free plan and two premium plans.
 The Basic (free) plan of Asana is to get started with the tool.
 Besides adding up to 15 collaborators, you can create unlimited tasks, projects, activity logs, and messages.